OscPocketO - build your own Arduino Pocket Synth and Drum machine!

 Until I make some graphics, this is how you connect the stuff to the Arduino:

-This is my first robot made with Arduino summer 2014.
+This was my first robot made with Arduino summer 2014.
+Watch it in action on YouTube.

 Together with Martin Blom this was made into a 7 week school project at the Bild & form school in Gothenburg.
-You can find a Swedish manual of the project.
+You can download a Swedish manual of the project.

 - simple robot kit from ebay (chassis, two wheels with motors, battery holder for 4xAA)